-The direct service provider must complete the provider portion of the plan of care to include all waiver services that the agency provides to the recipient based on the identified POC goals and other supports required.
+The direct service provider must complete the provider portion of the POC to include all waiver services that the agency provides to the beneficiary based on the identified POC goals and other supports required.

-The provider documents in the POC must be person-centered, focus on the recipient's desired outcomes and include the following elements:
+The provider documents in the POC must be person-centered, focus on the beneficiary's desired outcomes and include the following elements:

-- Specific activities to achieve the goals outlined in the recipient's approved POC; - Strategies or supports needed to meet the individual's needs;
+- 1. Specific activities to achieve the goals outlined in the beneficiary's approved POC; and - 2.
+Strategies or supports needed to meet the individual's needs.

-The POC provider documents must be reviewed and updated as necessary to comply with the specified goals, objectives and timelines stated in the recipient's approved POC or when changes are necessary based on recipient needs.
+The POC provider documents must be reviewed and updated as necessary to comply with the specified goals, objectives, and timelines stated in the beneficiary's approved POC or when changes are necessary based on beneficiary needs.